Filipe-Eduardo-AC/Filipe-Eduardo-AC/README.md

 University student of Computer Science

-- 💻 I usually work with C#, Python and PHP.
+- 🎮 I'm a game developer.
-- 🎮 I'm also learning game development with Unity.
+- 💻 I usually work with C#, and Unity.
 - 🤝 I'm looking to collaborate on interesting projects.
 - ➕ Additional info: I'm fluent in portuguese and english, and with intermediate level of Japanese
 <!-- - 📫 Contact me: filipeeacosta@gmail.com or Discord: Filipeeac#1122 -->